KSDunne/twenty_one/README.md

 ### Win screen

-In the screenshot below the player chose to stand on 20 and the house had to stand on 17 therefore, the player won and a notification saying 'you win (player name)' was shown
+In the screenshot below the player chose to stand on 20 and the house had to stand on 17 therefore, the player won and a notification saying 'you win, (player name)' was shown.

 ![You win screen image](docs/you_win_ss.PNG)